 Rapyuta Robotics is officially registered in Japan.

-SoftBank provides funding and market intelligence to support the prototyping, development and market testing of Rapyuta Robotics’ cloud robotics platform.
+SoftBank provides funding and market intelligence to support the prototyping, development and market testing of Rapyuta Robotics’ cloud-based drone solution for enterprise.